SamuelLeeD/Supervisions/README.md

 I never answered any essay questions very seriously either, especially the more philosophical ones

-Most of the answers are probably more verbose than they have to be
+Most of the answers are probably more verbose than they have to be.
+I ramble quite a bit on many answers which was more for my own benefit

 Some of the earlier supervisions are different from the ones in Moodle cause they were questions sent by Mr K